How to Study Anatomy in Medical School: The Ultimate Guide

 Anatomy and physiology are both fundamental fields of biology and relate to the body parts of living beings.
 While the two fields are different, they both interact together and rely on each other.
 So, physiology is another thing that medical students have to learn while studying anatomy.
 It’s complicated considering you can’t learn one without learning the other, and that is why an eagerness to learn is such a key factor that we look for in medical students.

 Knowing anatomy, along with physiology, lets you determine what help a patient needs – it really is a building block for all medical care.
-Once you know how to study anatomy in med school, you’ll be able to gain useful knowledge that will take you from your course, to your clinical rotations, and into working as a doctor.
+Once you know how to study anatomy in med school, you’ll be able to gain useful knowledge that will take you from classroom learning in Basic Science, to your clinical rotations, and into working as a medical doctor.

 Anatomy is a subject where there’s a lot to learn, so it’s vital to have a good study plan.
-Here is our study guide for human anatomy and physiology, which should give you all you need to know how to study anatomy in medical school.
+Here is our study guide for human anatomy and physiology, which should effectively highlight how to study anatomy in medical school.

 Create an anatomy glossary

-There are so many terminologies to remember in anatomy – there are hundreds of bones, as well as plenty of organs and other parts of the body, and you need to know the names for all of them.
+There are so many names and terms to remember in anatomy – there are hundreds of bones, as well as plenty of organs and other parts of the body, and you need to know what each is called.
 Try making a glossary to help you remember key terms.
 You can even color code the glossary to help.

 Routine and resources

 Establish a non-negotiable study routine for yourself.
-Study key concepts frequently and often, making sure to set time aside for more challenging material.
-Practice makes perfect – or, at least, practice makes permanent.
-You can also use flashcards, mnemonics, and diagrams to help and make studying easier.
+Study key concepts frequently and often, making sure to set added time aside for more challenging material.
+Remember, practice makes perfect.
+You can also use flashcards, mnemonics and diagrams to help make studying and remembering easier.

 Study as soon as you can